-- Really in almost every case, there should be an issue for a PR.
+- In almost every case, there should be an issue for a PR.
 This allows feedback and discussion before the coding happens.
 Not grounds to reject, but encourage users to create issues at start of their PR.
 Better late than never :).

-- Each PR must be tested/approved by at least 2 users with at least one user being a “trusted committer.”
+- Each PR must be tested/approved by at least 1 contributor, if approved, a “trusted committer” will merge the PR.

 - Testers should describe how the testing was performed if applicable (allows others to replicate the test).

-- At the Project Management Committee’s (PMC) discretion, a PR may be subject to only one review.
+- At the Project Management Committee’s (PMC) discretion, a PR may be subject to a non-functional review.
 Generally these are small and obvious commits.